IVPN Review: Quick Expert Summary

 No, IVPN doesn’t have a free plan.
 But it backs all purchases with a 30-day money-back guarantee.
 Also, it has a tier-based subscription model that offers 2 different payment plans that are offered on a weekly, monthly, and yearly basis.

-I don’t recommend that you use a free VPN.
+I don’t recommend that you use a free VPN anyway.
 Free VPNs usually lack important security features, log your data, have slow speeds, and have buggy apps.
-It’s better to use a premium paid VPN like IVPN, Private Internet Access, and CyberGhost VPN.

 Does IVPN work with Netflix?

-No, IVPN can’t unblock Netflix.
-It also can’t unblock other top streaming sites like BBC iPlayer, Amazon Prime, Hulu, and Disney+.
+No, IVPN doesn’t work with Netflix or other top streaming sites like BBC iPlayer, Amazon Prime, Hulu, and Disney+.

-If you’re looking for a VPN that is great at unblocking Netflix and all types of streaming services, I recommend ExpressVPN — it consistently unblocks 10+ Netflix libraries as well as Amazon Prime, Disney+, Hulu, and BBC iPlayer, and it has some of the fastest speeds out there.
+If you’re looking for a good streaming VPN, I recommend ExpressVPN — it works with Netflix, Amazon Prime, Disney+, Hulu, and BBC iPlayer, and it has some of the fastest speeds out there.

 Is IVPN good for torrenting?